dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 {% include image.html url='/assets/iceland/namaskard.jpg' caption='Namaskard Thermal area' %}

-There's lots more to see around here, like Mývatn lake and Ásbyrgi canyon, and also a couple more, but you can save that for tomorrow afternoon (you'll have to come back near this area to continue your journey).
+There's lots more to see around here, like Mývatn lake and Ásbyrgi canyon, and also a couple more, but you can save that for tomorrow afternoon.

 Your stay tonight is in an actual hotel, Fosshotel, which is in Husavik, a perfect location for your whale watching tomorrow!